Resources & Links

 FindGroupTherapy.com provides a comprehensive listings of therapy groups.

-Note: To learn more about therapy groups, go to the article, Healing Power of Groups About Dr. Steiner's Therapy Groups, and read about her recently released manual for group leaders, Starting and Sustaining Groups that Thrive: Workbook and Planning Guide.
+Note: To learn more about therapy groups, go to the article, Healing Power of Groups About Dr. Steiner's Therapy Groups, and read about my recently released manual for group leaders, Starting and Sustaining Groups that Thrive: Workbook and Planning Guide.

 Social Media Resources